When the Heat Becomes the Hazard

 • Move immediately to a cool, shaded, or air-conditioned space.

-• Use a cool, damp flannel or sponge, focusing on armpits, neck, and groin.
+• Use a cool, damp flannel or sponge, focusing on the armpits, neck and groin.

 • Do not apply ice packs or ice-cold water directly to a child’s skin.

-• Babies under six months do not need water offered separately but may be fed more often.
+• Fully breastfed babies under six months do not need extra water, but may want to breastfeed more often in hot weather.

-• If using a cool bath, do not leave the child unattended, and ensure the water is not so cold it causes shivering.
-Shivering generates heat.
+• If using a cool bath, do not leave the child unattended, and ensure the water is not so cold it causes shivering, which generates heat rather than removing it.

 Breastfeeding mothers need particular attention during hot weather.
 Milk production depends on adequate maternal hydration, and the additional fluid demands of lactation mean that a mother who is not drinking enough will notice a reduction in supply before she feels significantly thirsty.
 In hot conditions, breastfeeding mothers should increase fluid intake beyond their usual daily amount, aim for pale straw-coloured urine as the simple indicator of adequate hydration, and not wait for thirst to prompt drinking.
 A dehydrated mother is also at elevated risk of heat exhaustion herself, which creates a secondary risk to the baby if she becomes too unwell to feed or care for them.